pewi21/gw2browser/COMPILE.md

 #### Compile freetype:

-* Create vc2017 directory in `gw2browser/extern/freetype/builds/windows`
+* Create vc2022 directory in `gw2browser/extern/freetype/builds/windows`

-* Copy all content from vc2010 directory to vc2017 directory
+* Copy all content from vc2010 directory to vc2022 directory

-* Open `freetype.sln` solution file in `gw2browser/extern/freetype/builds/windows/vc2017`
+* Open `freetype.sln` solution file in `gw2browser/extern/freetype/builds/windows/vc2022` with VS 2022
-  If it ask for upgrade project file, choose Windows SDK Version to `8.1`, then click "Ok" to upgrade it.

 * Choose `Debug Static` or `Release Static` configuration and choose to Win32 for 32 bit build or x64 for 64 bit build from two dropdown box in Visual Studio toolbar.